 That a mutiny had been organized on board the United States brig Somers, to murder the officers and take possession of the brig.
 That midshipman Philip Spencer, boatswain's mate Samuel Cromwell, and seaman Elisha Small, were concerned in and guilty of such mutiny.

-That had not the execution taken place, an attempt would have taken place to release the prisoners, murder the officers, and take command of the
+That had not the execution taken place, an attempt would have taken place to release the prison. simple machinery working a pair of wings ers, murder the officers, and take command of the